-Lock the operating button Pers sonnel: Operating personnel
+Lock the operating button

+- Operating personnel

-1. Switch to the main menu.
+- 1. Switch to the main menu.

-2. Press and hold down the [input button].
+- 2. Press and hold down the [input button].

-3. Press and hold down the [Down] arrow button within 4 seconds.
+- 3. Press and hold down the [Down] arrow button within 4 seconds.

-4. Hold down both buttons for 4 seconds.
+- 4. Hold down both buttons for 4 seconds.

-In the display the descriptions of the buttons are replaced by [].
+- In the display the descriptions of the buttons are replaced by [---].

 The entry function is now locked.

-Release operating buttons Pers sonnel: Operating personnel

-1. Press and hold down the input button.

-2. Press and hold down the [Down] arrow button within 4 seconds.
+- Press and hold down the input button. - 2.
+Press and hold down the [Down] arrow button within 4 seconds.

-З. Hold down both buttons for 4 seconds.
+- 3. Hold down both buttons for 4 seconds.

-In the display the descriptions of the buttons show up again.
+- In the display the descriptions of the buttons show up again.

 The device can be operated again.